Gisele Bundchen Meets Her Doppelganger In Boston

 Gisele plays with her wax doppelganger’s flowing locks below.

 It remains to be seen if Gisele Bundchen and her living doppelganger, Paula La Croix, will ever meet.
-For the time being, though, they both have the option to hang out in Boston with the sculpted interpretation of their look-alike faces.
+For the time being, though, they both have the option to hang out in Boston with the sculpted interpretation of their lookalike faces.